 Here are the 6 tactics that will supercharge your business and take it to the next level.

 Tactic #1: Hold weekly team meetings

 Do you hate how unproductive team meetings are?
 Don’t worry, I’ve figured out how to make them productive.
-Every Monday morning I have a meeting with my team to figure out one thing we could do to increase our revenue.
-Then we determine that within 24 hours it has to be implemented.
-And every Friday we have another meeting to discuss the results.
+Every Monday morning, I have a meeting with my team to figure out one thing we could do to increase our revenue.
+Then we agree that within 24 hours it has to be implemented.
+Every Friday, we have another meeting to discuss the results.